zouyingcao/PGPO/README.md

 - **`eval_results`**: output files about the evaluation results of our PGPO agent.

 - **`fastchat`**: training scripts for SFT and DPO.
 Our experiments are based on Llama-2, Llama-3, Mistral-v0.1/v0.2, Qwen-2.5.
-We have modified the original [FastChat](https://github.com/lm-sys/FastChat) to support Llama-3 and Qwen-2.5.
-TODO: support Mistral-v0.3.
+We have modified the original [FastChat](https://github.com/lm-sys/FastChat) to support Llama-3, Qwen-2.5 and Mistral-v0.3.

 > [!NOTE]
 > This repo is under construction.

+## News

+- [25/02/20] We tried to support the **[Mistral-7B-v0.3](https://huggingface.co/mistralai/Mistral-7B-v0.3)** and **[Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)** using FastChat.

+- [25/02/18] We tried to support the **[Qwen2.5](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e)** using FastChat.

+- [25/02/17] The PGPO code is released, including the dataset, benchmark, and training implementations.

+> [!IMPORTANT]
+> We welcome discussions for supporting more models using FastChat.

 ## Installation